gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 > who is over all and through all and in all.
 > <span class="source"><a href="https://biblehub.com/net/ephesians/4.htm">Ephesians 4:4-6</a></span>

-Thanks to these deep relationships, we are putting ourselves in position to support the church in Albania.
-As the church in Albania, Hungary, and Poland grows, it will begin to take over from CRU more and more of the activities which do not have a specific missionary *intention*, freeing CRU up to focus wholly on those activities.
+We have been put into a position to be able to support the church in Albania (and beyond) thanks to these deep relationships.
+As the local churches in Albania, Hungary, and Poland grow, they will begin to take over from Cru more of the activities that do not have a specific missionary *intention*, freeing Cru to focus wholly on those activities.

 This term was coined by John Stott, in his book [Christian Mission in the Modern World](https://www.amazon.com/Christian-Mission-Modern-World-Stott/dp/0830844392).
-He highlights the difference between activities with a missionary *dimension* and activities with a missionary *intention* Those with a missionary *dimension* are activities that create strong believers who as a byproduct will go and share the Gospel, while those with a missionary *intention* are the ones whose express, direct purpose is evangelism and as a byproduct create strong believers.
-Things like Re:Generation are activities with a missionary *dimension*, while the summer projects in Albania & Hungary are activities with a missionary *intention*.
+He highlights the difference between activities with a missionary *dimension* verses activities with a missionary *intention*.
+Activities with a missionary *dimension* are those that create strong believers who as a byproduct will go and share the Gospel, while those with a missionary *intention* are the ones whose expressed, direct purpose is evangelism and as a byproduct create strong believers.
+Ministries like Re:generation are activities with a missionary *dimension*, while the summer projects in Albania and Hungary are activities with a missionary *intention*.

 Watermark is well-positioned to support the global church in these activities, and we as a team are well-positioned to be the bridge, offering the resources that Watermark makes available and adapting them to the cultures of the countries where we have these partnerships.
-Re:Generation is just the beginning, there are so many more ways that we as the body at Watermark can resource and equip our Albanian, Hungarian, and Polish friends.
+Re:generation is just the beginning, because there are additional ways that we as a local church body (at Watermark) can resource and equip our Albanian, Hungarian, and Polish friends.

 In the process, our members will also grow spiritually and be equipped as "apostles, prophets, evangelists, pastors, and teachers" (Ephesians 4:11).
-This is also part of the '+', and not to be taken lightly.  "therefore you who teach someone else, do you not teach yourself?"
+This is also part of the "+", and not to be taken lightly. "therefore you who teach someone else, do you not teach yourself?"
 (Romans 2:21a)

 <a id="mission-statement"></a>